 Should I Refuse a Breath Test in North Port, FL?

 You may think it is the right choice to refuse a breathalyzer test in the middle of a DUI investigation to give the police less evidence.
-However, a refusal does mean that you will lose your license for up to a year.
+However, a refusal does mean that you will lose your driver’s license for up to a year.
 Furthermore, the police can still use physical signs of drunk driving and impairment behind the wheel as evidence.
 The lack of a breathalyzer test will make it harder for the prosecutor to prove that you are guilty of driving under the influence (DUI), but they may still be able to prove your guilt beyond any reasonable doubt.
 Therefore, if you refuse the breathalyzer test, you will then be facing multiple charges.

 A first-time offender will usually not have as much of a reason to refuse to take a breath test as they can more easily receive a hardship license to be used for work purposes only from the Florida Department of Highway Safety and Motor Vehicles (FHSMV), and they will also avoid a criminal case.